CityOfZion/neo-python/README.md

     └── Wallets
 ```

+## Getting started

+Here are some pointers to install the package and exectute the terminal client pointed out in the tree above.

+### Dependencies

-You will need to install the libleveldb library.
+You will need to install the lib[leveldb](https://en.wikipedia.org/wiki/LevelDB) library,
+use for many blockchain projects:

-##### on OSX:
+##### On OSX:
 ```
 brew install leveldb
 ```

-##### ubuntu/debian
+##### On ubuntu/debian
 ```
 apt-get -s install libleveldb-dev
 ```

+##### Centos/Redhat/Fedora
-##### centos/redhat/fedora is a bit more tricky...
+This is a bit more tricky...
 ```
 yum -y install development tools python35 python35-devel python35-pip readline-devel leveldb-devel libffi-devel
 ```

-you may need to enable the epel repo for the leveldb-devel package, which you can do by editing `/etc/yum.repos.d/epel.repo`
+You may need to enable the epel repo for the leveldb-devel package, which you can do by editing
+`/etc/yum.repos.d/epel.repo`

-### For all of these, make sure that the `Chains` directory in your project has the proper write permisisons
+For all of these, make sure that the `Chains` directory in your project has the proper write permisisons

-##### windows ( not sure )
+##### Windows
+Not sure.
+Installing the Python package plyvel seems to require C++ compiler support tied to Visual Studio and libraries.

 -------------------

-make a python 3 virtual environment, and activate it
+Now navigate into the project, make a Python 3 virtual environment and activate it via
 ```
 python3 -m venv venv
 source venv/bin/activate
 ```

-then install requirements
+Then install requirements
 ```
 pip install -r requirements.txt
 ```

 ### Installing on OSX

-if you're having an issue similar to this:
+If you're having an issue similar to this:

 ```
     from ._plyvel import (  # noqa